ModestaUZO/stock_data_statistics/README.md

 ### Description
 Welcome to the "Stock Data Analysis" project by Modesta Uzo.
-The datasets include Date, Open, High, Low, Close, Adj_Close, and Volume.
+The columns include Date, Open, High, Low, Close, Adj_Close, and Volume.

 This project is your portal to the world of stock data analysis, carefully curated to provide you with insights into the performance of tech industry giants: Google, Apple, and Amazon.
 Whether you're an investor seeking informed decisions or a data enthusiast exploring market dynamics, this repository offers a treasure trove of financial analysis.